Jish2637/MountRadio/README.md

 Audio stops when you dismount & will start/connect again when you mount up again.

+Plays even if you are passenger on a mount.

-Radio can also be toggled off/on at any time, mounted or on foot
+Radio can be toggled off/on at any time, mounted or on foot.

+Compatable & tested with Icecast Media Server/Mixxx & many public radio stations.

-/radiomount - Open settings
+/radiosettings - Open the settings window

+/radiotoggle - Toggle radio on/off

-/radiovolume - 1-100 change the volume on the go.
+/radiovolume <1-100> - set the volume

+/radioautostart - toggle radio auto starting when you mount up

-/radiotoggle - toggle radio on/off anytime
+/radioautostop - toggle radio auto stopping when you dismount

-links like ones from the below site work:
+Links like ones from the below site work:

 https://media-ice.musicradio.com/

+Not all radio services will work please keep this in mind.

-Its also possible to use something like Icecast with Mixxx to setup your own custom radio and use it with this.
+Its possible to use Icecast with Mixxx to setup your own custom radio and use it with this, allowing you to DJ live to listeners!

 https://icecast.org/
 https://mixxx.org/